Affiliate spotlight: Will Dobbie on conducting randomized evaluations to reduce inequalities in the United States

 My original interest in economics started when I was living in Kenya as a college student studying abroad.
 I was struck by the contrast I saw in cities like Nairobi, where you have incredible wealth and poverty at the same time.

-It was puzzling on an economic and intellectual level, as I met all these people who were incredibly bright and hardworking, and still poor.
+It was puzzling on an economic and intellectual level, as I met all these people who were incredibly bright and hardworking, and still experiencing poverty.
 I wanted to understand the barriers preventing such talented people from living better lives.
 In graduate school, my eyes were opened to the same puzzles in the United States.

 Much of your research focuses on important policy issues, such as racial bias in the criminal justice system, the labor market consequences of bad credit reports, and the long-run effects of charter schools.